 Tickets Closed shows how many tickets were closed during the specified time period.
 If a ticket is closed multiple times during that period we will only count one of those.

-Messages Received shows how many messages in total were received in the helpdesk.
+Messages Received shows how many messages your Gorgias account received in total.

-Example note: Let's say customer Debbie sends an email for the very first time to customer support.
+Example II: Let's say a customer named Debbie sends an email for the very first time to customer support.
 That is now 1 ticket created and 1 message received.

 Then, agent Joe responds to that ticket and closes it after his response.